 It is tough to get buried in Pere Lachaise these days, as befits a place that is home to rock stars and artists: there is a waiting list..
 The good news is that it is easy to get in while you’re alive, so if you don’t mind hanging out with a bunch of dead people, head on over and enjoy.

-And that’s it for Paris!
-If you want more advice on your trip, check out my tips on avoiding the common scams of Paris, plus ten more reasons to visit Paris in photos!
-If you’ve got any favourite bits of Paris that you think are unmissable, or memories you’d like to share, head on into the comments! (links welcome!)
+And that’s it for our guide to what to do in Paris!
+If you’ve got any favourite bits of Paris that you think are unmissable, or memories you’d like to share, head on into the comments!